ybuchi/us-citizenship-app/README.md

 ### Quiz Mode

 Version 1.0 of this application offers a single Quiz mode that takes a random subset of 20 out of the 128 possible questions and tests the user on only those questions.

-If a user gets 12 questions correct or more, as per the actual naturalization test, they "pass" the Naturalize quiz!
+More quiz modes to come!

+#### **1. 20 Questions**

+This quiz mode generates a set of 20 questions to mimic the interview setting.
+If the user answers 12 of them correctly, then they "pass" the quiz.
+Questions that are answered wrong are automatically flagged so that the user can easily review them in the Study Mode of the app.

 ***